 One of my favorite places in the world is Zion National Park.
 The environment in Zion National Park is so fragile, and I would be heartbroken and devastated if something ever happened to this sacred beautiful place.
 With that in mind, I also question myself, “Have I depicted this special place in a way that promotes a perception that the environment isn’t fragile?”
 I have to admit, I haven’t always considered this, but have now become more aware after some of my very favorite locations suffered directly due to the lack of respect for the land and wilderness.
 With our urgency to share on social media, are we losing the opportunity to bring awareness to these beautiful grounds and how fragile they really are?
 Are we missing the opportunity to help leave these a better place for future generations?
 It is of the utmost importance to remember the fragility of the environments we work within.

 In my opinion, our final responsibility as photographers is to start changing the perception of the industry as a whole.
 While working hand-in-hand with the national park system, photographers have developed a reputation as being destructive to the environment around us, while portraying advocacy to protect the same locations we so adamantly love to photograph.
-We need to become the example of what we preach, taking all steps to start protecting the environment, now more than at any other time.
+We need to become an example of what we preach, taking all steps to start protecting the environment, now more than at any other time.
 Easy ways to make this a practice is to be aware of where you are stepping and of where you are placing your tripod.
 If something is in your way do not break it down or move it, instead find a way around it to preserve it.
 Stay on the trails, camp only in designated places, and leave no trace, only taking your amazing memories with you in the form of photography.
 By breaking that stick, or pulling out that plant, your presence can have ramifications that are incomprehensible.
 As a whole, there is a need to be more active in preservation and sustainability in the areas that we photograph and love to visit time and time again.

 I want to do my part, and I know I don’t have the answers, but I want to be part of the solutions.
 I want to create a legacy I’m happy and proud to leave behind.
 What do you think?
 I know we can be better!